-Our grounds maintenance staff works hard to make the JALC campus one of the most beautiful in the state, doing so with a strong environmental conscious.
-In addition to mowing, weed eating, and trimming in the summer, and snow and ice removal in the winter, grounds staff is involved in a variety of activities that have a strong positive impact on the campus environment.
+Our grounds maintenance staff works hard to make the JALC campus one of the most beautiful in the state and does so with a strong environmental conscious.
+In addition to mowing, weed eating, and trimming in the summer, as well as snow and ice removal in the winter, grounds staff is involved in a variety of activities that have a strong positive impact on the campus environment.
 Included are:

-- ✓ planting and maintaining wildlife food plots and a native prairie grass meadow - ✓ installing and maintaining bat, bird and duck nesting houses across the campus - ✓ created and maintaining walking trails and an outdoor 3-D archery range on campus - ✓ planting native flowers and grasses that require less water - ✓ composting much of the grass and debris trimmed from trees and bushes - ✓ using recycled roof ballast in landscaping projects - ✓ watering with rainwater which saves money and is better for plants and grasses
+- ✓ planting and maintaining wildlife food plots and a native prairie grass meadow - ✓ installing and maintaining bat, bird and duck nesting houses across the campus - ✓ creating and maintaining walking trails and an outdoor 3-D archery range on campus - ✓ planting native flowers and grasses that require less water - ✓ composting much of the grass and debris trimmed from trees and bushes - ✓ using recycled roof ballast in landscaping projects - ✓ watering with rainwater which saves money and is better for plants and grasses

-A 2,000 gallon rainwater collection system was installed on the new grounds maintenance building in 2012.
+A 2,000 gallon rainwater collection system was installed on the new grounds maintenance building in 2012 and continues to be successfully used in watering flowers and plants.

 "During 2013 approximately 25,000 gallons of water was utilized from the catch system to water campus trees, shrubs, and flowers.
-Only 1 time during the year was tap water used to fill the transport tank.
+Only one time during the year was tap water used to fill the transport tank.
 Filling the transport tank with tap water takes 15 minutes, while filling it from the rain water catch system takes 7 minutes.
-During 2013 this reflects a savings of more than 19 man hours."
-Tom Hamlin, JALC Coordinator of Grounds and Campus Recycling Manager
+During 2013, this reflected a savings of more than 19 man hours."
+Tom Hamlin, former JALC Coordinator of Grounds and Campus Recycling Manager